Home

-Nestled between the Tug Hill Plateau and the Adirondacks Mountains, tucked within the Black River Valley you will find Hidden Pastures Dairy & Farm.
-This quaint farmstead is run by the husband and wife team of Andrew and Blake Place.
-What began as a chance to raise children on a farm, morphed into family team building experiences through creating a goat dairy, to raising beef cattle, growing pumpkins, flowers and so much more.
-Everything we do is so that our family can together be part of a greater experience; raising, growing and caring for the animals and land around us.
+Nestled between the Tug Hill Plateau and the Adirondacks Mountains, tucked within the Black River Valley you will find Hidden Pastures Dairy.
+This quaint little goat farm is run by the husband and wife team of Andrew and Blake Place.
 Read More

 Want to Become a Retailer or Distributor?